 for its expertise and experience in coral damages caused by groundings.
-In a report to Industrial Economics, Inc. dated May 8, 2009, Senior Scientist , stated two concerns that should be addressed in order for the impacted area to be physically and biologically restored: (1) the unconsolidated rubble, and (2) loss of structural integrity.
+In a report to Industrial Economics, Inc. dated May 8, 2009, Senior Scientist Control and Control and

-In October 2009, the RP paid \$433,352.49 as partial settlement of NOAA's past assessment costs.
-19 The RP also paid PRDNER20 for past injury assessment and emergency restoration work.
-21 CSA prepared a second Primary Restoration Plan dated January 2011 for IMC.
-22 In this report, the RP consultants assert that the Trustees' plan to apply large amounts of cement was highly invasive and would create substrata in contrast to the conditions of the natural habitat; thus, it would not restore the ecosystem to a close approximation of its condition prior to the grounding.
+In October 2009, the RP paid \$433,352.49 as partial settlement of NOAA's past assessment costs.19 The RP also paid PRDNER20 for past injury assessment and emergency restoration work.21 CSA prepared a second Primary Restoration Plan dated January 2011 for IMC.22 In this report, the RP consultants assert that the Trustees' plan to apply large amounts of cement was highly invasive and would create substrata in contrast to the conditions of the natural habitat; thus, it would not restore the ecosystem to a close approximation of its condition prior to the grounding.
 In contrast, IMC asserted that its approach would minimize the use of cement and maximize the benefits of natural recovery with the application of additional primary restoration, which would be applied in the largest unconsolidated rubble areas.
 Further, the RP consultants believed that the emergency restoration efforts were overall more successful than the Trustees' evaluation of those efforts.